 And furthermore, isn't it such fun that we're still arguing the old "who shall Heth nest with?"-question when Isabeau has already decided?
 I like it very much, indeed!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one two two seven as a four place number.
+In the field marked validation number, enter six zero nine two as a four place number.